From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 Upgrade your race license with the Advanced ARDS.

-Goodwood Racing School is a member of the Association of Racing Drivers Schools.
-After passing your Novice Driver Training Course (ARDS Test) and receiving your Inter Club Race Licence, you will be eligible to complete the Advanced ARDS course helping you get one step closer to your National Race License.
+Goodwood Racing School, a proud member of the Association of Racing Drivers Schools, offers a clear path to becoming a licensed racer.
+After successfully passing the Novice Driver Training Course (ARDS Test), also available at Goodwood, and obtaining your Inter Club Race Licence, you’ll be eligible to take the Advanced ARDS course.
+This will bring you one step closer to achieving your National Race Licence and advancing in the world of motorsport.

 |